The 80/20 Rule of Marketing

 The same idea holds true for social media practices.
-If a company only posts about their products and services, their followers may quickly tire of hearing about it.
+If a company only posts about their products and services, their friends and followers may quickly tire of hearing about it.
 Ideally, companies will intersperse this type of information among other content that is a little more personal and engaging.
 Just as your friends want to learn more about you, a company’s following typically wants more than just a sales message.

 After all, your content (sales messages or otherwise) is going to work best with people that appreciate your vibe, humor, and personality.
 A great way for them to get a feel for your brand’s personality is through social media.
 If you only post about your products, they aren’t going to get to know you.